cra-ros-pkg/robot_localization/doc/lifecycle_support.rst

 Lifecycle Node Support
 ======================

-`robot_localization` nodes (EKF/UKF) support the ROS 2 managed lifecycle.
+`robot_localization` nodes (EKF/UKF and NavSatTransform) support the ROS 2 managed lifecycle.
 This allows running the node in either an automatic (backward-compatible) mode or in a managed mode where an external controller performs the lifecycle transitions.

 Control is via the ``autostart`` launch argument: